Almost everyone gets back pain at some time, but staying active, with the help of chiropractic treatment, may well be the best solution.

 The Sacroiliac Joints are large strong joints located either side of the spine and join the pelvis to the spine via the sacrum.
 These joints transfer load between the upper to lower body.
 These joints are particularly vulnerable in the last trimester in pregnancy.

 Joints and muscles work together throughout the body to allow the body to move efficiently.
 Therefore when a joint has been injured, it affects the muscles of the low back as well.
 Muscles often go into protective spasm to protect the area but the body tends to overcompensate.
 These tight muscles can then produce pain themselves aggravating the problem.
-Pain can be localised to the lower back or referred into the buttocks and legs.
+Pain can be localized to the lower back or referred into the buttocks and legs.

 The 'discs' are located between each vertebra in the spine.
 They are strong and flexible allowing movement of the spine.
 They also act as a shock absorber and transmit loads up and down the spine.
 When I disc is injured, a gel-like substance from inside the disc can bulge out causing inflammation or compression of the nerves that exit the spine.
 This results in the associated leg symptoms.